skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 Yan has a terrible reputation, but in the end, with the right strategy the battles come down to luck, and this will turn in your favor with every Lv you gain.
 Out of the hundreds of battles I fought, I think I only lost 2 or 3.

 One thing to note is that Virus doesn't cause you to lose EXP; the EXP the character would have gotten is redistributed among the others, so even if 3 characters have Virus, you're still getting optimal EXP unless the last character already has 9,999,999.
 As a matter of fact, characters with that much EXP will automatically give up their share of the EXP, so they don't even need Virus.
-Also, without Virus the can continue learning abilities.
+Also, without Virus they can continue learning abilities.

 **The strategy:**